mdc9187-arch/Final-Project-Creative-Coding/README.md

 Final 48 hours changes:

+-Added initial game start transition where game title card expands to white out full screen

+-Changed colors to invert every level, switching from black/white to white/black, creating a more interesting and dynamic theme

+-Full split mechanic added, with each level having one more orb in the resulting split than the previous

-split mechanic for each level, but with increasing complexity use classes for orbs to streamline code organize code, delete extra spaces and comments/notes
+-implemented classes for orbs to streamline code

+-organized code, delete extra spaces and comments/notes